wyp1125/SAS-Biostat-Tools/README.md

 2) retrieve_gene_info.sas retrieves genomic information from Ensembl Biomart output for a set gene names

 3) microarray_merge_repeats.sas merges repeated measures of samples in microarray data

+4) detailed_freq.sas merges two tables and then derives detailed frequencies for the 'weight' variable